 1. Turn off electronics that aren’t in use

 You’ve probably heard this one a few times, but that doesn’t make it less true or helpful.
-Your Blu-ray, television, computer and stereo can be enormous energy vampires when not in use.
+Your television, computer and stereo can be enormous energy vampires when not in use.
 That little light that stays lit means that these items are still consuming power.
-By using a shared power strip, it’s easy to turn your television and other video equipment off with one button.
+By using a shared power strip, it’s easy to turn your television, DVR and other equipment off with one button.

 Other equipment may need to remain on for software updates, like your smart TV or Roku, but you can still enable power saving mode when they’re not being used.
 Go into the settings and change the default to the shortest time before sleep mode takes over to reap the biggest cost savings with these items.